Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/ChorusContext/ChorusContext.md

 ChorusContext is a Map of key value pairs which is managed by Chorus and accessible during each test scenario

+Variables stored in the map can be accessed and set in your Java step implementations, both locally and remotely They can also be expanded if referenced within scenario steps

 For remotely executed test steps, this Map is serialized and sent to your remote component when a step is invoked.
 Any changes made to it in the remote process are propagated back to the interpreter process once the step has completed.